galaxyproject/galaxy-hub/content/community/coc/index.md

 * Any additional information that may be helpful.

-After filing a report, a representative will contact you personally, review the incident, follow up with any additional questions, and make a decision as to how to respond.
-If the person who is harassing you is part of the response team, they will recuse themselves from handling your incident.
-If the complaint originates from a member of the response team, it will be handled by a different member of the response team.
-We will respect confidentiality requests for the purpose of protecting victims of abuse.

 ### Attribution & Acknowledgements

 This CoC is based on the Geek Feminism Code of Conduct and the [Open Code of Conduct from the TODOGroup](https://todogroup.org/blog/followup-open-code-of-conduct/).